montilab/shine-nf/README.md

 # Quick Start

-In genomics data often has a hierarchical structure, image we want to learn networks within a hierarchical structure.
+Genomics data often has a hierarchical structure, image we want to learn networks within a hierarchical structure.
 For example, ABC needs to be learned first before AB.
 Once AB is finished, A and B can be computed in parallel etc. If we needed to do this repetitively for the same data and structure, we might define a workflow.
 But what if we want to apply the same method to a dataset with a different structure?
 We would want to make defining these workflows to highly efficient.

 ```
     ABC